 Did the film suffer because the cast was female?
 Not at all.
 If anything I found it was more interesting and exciting to watch as some of the best actors work together.

-I obvs support the shift to have more women in film; there are millions of female actresses and a hefty lot of film and social stereotypes need updating or completely eradicating.
+I obviously support the shift to have more women in film.
+There are millions of female actresses and a hefty lot of film and social stereotypes need updating or completely eradicating.
 We need to see women fight, run, sing, dance, swear as much, if not more than men in film, mainly because we’re establishing that women can fight, run, sing, dance, swear as good or as awfully as anyone else.

-The first time I saw Wonder Woman I cried, at several different points – not because it was sad, but I have never seen a woman lead an army of men into a battlefield, who also all follow her as soon as she takes the lead.
-Yes she is almost naked and that is her “costume” but generally the film shatters some difficult stereotypes by satirizing them, or simply by portraying the opposite to show that it is possible and believable.
+The first time I saw Wonder Woman I cried, at several different points, not because it was said, but I have never seen a woman lead an army of men into a battlefield.
+I have also not seen a whole army of men follow a woman into a battlefield.
+Yes she is almost naked and that is her “costume” but generally the film shatters some difficult stereotypes by satirising them, or simply by portraying the opposite to the stereotype to show women that are well rounded and believable.
 It’s made great headway to get to where we want to be with women in film, I just can’t wait to see other women with more clothes and no superhero powers achieve the same.

-I actually saw the WW costume at Warner Brother’s Studios Hollywood last summer.
+I actually saw the WW’s costume at Warner Brother’s Studios Hollywood last summer.

 What’s missing for me though is the original writing of great female characters, which is difficult to get right, but it doesn’t mean it isn’t happening.

 I loved Three Billboards Outside Ebbing Missouri and Frances McDormand’s performance was spectacular.
-Black comedy is the greatest form of comedy in my opinion, especially when it’s done well.
-Like August: Osage County or aspects of Silver Lining’s Playbook.
+Black comedy is the greatest form of comedy, in my opinion, especially when it’s done well like August: Osage County or aspects of Silver Lining’s Playbook.
 It’s a great way to deal with the darker or more depressing aspects of life.
-All those scripts or plays & books have very unique complicated women featuring in them, all we need is more of them.
+All those scripts or plays and books have very unique complicated women featuring in them, all we need is more of them.

 So let’s not stop at Ocean’s 8 or Ghostbusters or Doctor Who.